Bobbie Ruth Langley

-In January 2017, Bobbie Ruth assumed full owership of Life Cycle when the couple divorced.
-(They remain very good friends, and Bill still provides assistance transporting pets as well as advice regarding the facility.)
-Then in December, the company began doing business as (dba) Radiant Heart After-Care for Pets.
+In January 2017, Bobbie Ruth assumed full ownership of Life Cycle when the couple divorced.
+(They remain very good friends.)
+Then in December 2017, the company re-branded and began doing business as (dba) Radiant Heart After-Care for Pets.

 Bobbie Ruth is an International Association of Pet Cemeteries and Crematories (IAOPCC) Registered Pet Funeral Director, Certified Pet Bereavement Specialist II, and Certified Pet Crematory Operator.
 She is also a Therm-Tec Certified Crematory Operator.